Kincade fire fouls air in Sonoma County far south of blaze in Mayacamas Mountains

 Sonoma County public health and Bay Area air quality officials issued health warnings Friday and urged residents to stay indoors, if possible, and avoid overexertion.

-Throughout the day, smoke from the Kincade fire pushed south toward the San Francisco Bay Area.
+Throughout the day, smoke from the Kincade fire pushed south toward the Bay Area cities.
 Changing wind patterns make air quality unpredictable in locales near and far from the blaze, therefore the health warning of toxic air will remain in effect until smoke subsides, officials said.

 County Supervisor Shirlee Zane, who heads the public health committee for the Bay Area Air Quality Management District board, said people should avoid creating additional air pollution by curtailing wood burning, lawn mowing, leaf blowing, driving and barbecuing.